-Teas grown at a higher elevation must adapt to their unique environment by growing more slowly and increasing their chlorophyl content, resulting in teas with with a rich, slightly floral flavor.
-Teas grown at a high elevation include Darjeeling, Nepalese Gold, and Amber Autumn Oolong.
+Teas grown at a higher elevation must adapt to their unique environment by growing more slowly and increasing their chlorophyl content, resulting in teas with a rich, slightly floral flavor.
+Teas grown at a high elevation include Darjeeling and Nepalese Gold.

 While tea has historically been grown primarily in India, China, and other Asian countries, tea is now grown in many places all over the world.
 Each tea’s distinct characteristics and flavor are fundamentally influenced by terroir - even if you uprooted a plant in Darjeeling and replanted it in Assam, by the next harvest the tea would have a different flavor!

 Tea is also deeply influenced by the culture and history in the places in which it is grown.
 Unique cultivation, processing, and preparation methods can result in teas with wildly disparate tastes, from rich and earthy pu-erh teas, to delicate white teas, to vegetal, umami-packed Sencha.
 Tea culture also varies around the world, from high tea in England, to sweet tea in America, to traditional gongfu tea ceremonies in China and matcha tea ceremonies in Japan.